 - Mortgage abuse

-There are countless ways that businesses can deceive the consumer.
+There are countless ways that businesses can deceive the consumer, but there are some things you can look out for to protect yourself.
 Some common examples include:

 - Advertising goods with the intent of not selling them that way.